 Before the biological perspective, there was an interpretation that the biological fact constitutes meanings and impositions that were socially constructed by a group.
 Silva (2000) mentions that what has real meaning for one group of individuals, for another, may have no meaning at all.
-Thus, among the various interpretations that can emerge about identity, we must understand that certain perceptions do not represent in a unique and exclusive way the various interpretations that identity can take.
+Thus, among the various interpretations that can emerge about identity, even if it is biological, we must understand that certain perceptions do not represent in a unique and exclusive way the various interpretations that identity can take.